Radiation legal base

-The main legal requirements enforced by HSE are the Ionising Radiations Regulations 1999 (IRR99).
-The Radiation (Emergency Preparedness and Public Information) Regulations 2001 (REPPIR) are also relevant.
+The main legal requirements enforced by HSE are the Ionising Radiation Regulations 2017 (IRR17).
+Also relevant are the Radiation (Emergency Preparedness and Public Information) Regulations 2001 (REPPIR).

-IRR99 apply to a large range of workplaces where radioactive substances and electrical equipment emitting ionising radiation are used.
+IRR17 applies to a large range of workplaces where radioactive substances and electrical equipment emitting ionising radiation are used.
 They also apply to work with natural radiation, including work in which people are exposed to naturally occurring radon gas and its decay products.
-Any employer who undertakes work with ionising radiation must comply with IRR99.
-Under IRR99 employers who work with ionising radiation are called radiation employers.
+Any employer who undertakes work with ionising radiation must comply with IRR17.

-There is a link to the Management of Health and Safety at Work Regulations (MHSW) with the requirement for employers to undertake a risk assessment.
-Under IRR99 employers must undertake a prior risk assessment before they start any new activity with ionising radiation.
-Once the work commences, regulation 3 of MHSWR requires the recording of the assessment (if there are five or more employees) and the maintenance of the risk assessment to keep it up to date where there has been a significant change in the matters to which relates.
-Regulation 5 of MHSWR also requires the making of arrangements for effective planning, organisation, control, monitoring and review of preventative and protective measures, including those for restricting exposures to ionising radiations.
+Once the work commences, regulation 3 of MHSWR requires the recording of the assessment (if there are 5 or more employees) and the maintenance of the risk assessment to keep it up to date where there has been a significant change in the matters to which it relates.
+Regulation 5 of MHSWR also requires employers to make arrangements for effective planning, organisation, control, monitoring and review of preventative and protective measures, including those for restricting exposures to ionising radiations.

 The Environment Agencies enforce the Radioactive Substances Act 1993, which is mainly concerned with the control of radioactive waste.

-The Environment Agencies also enforce the High Activity Sealed Radioactive Sources and Orphan Sources Regulations 2005 (the HASS Regulations) with the exception of high activity sealed radioactive sources that are kept, used, accumulated and disposed of on nuclear licensed sites, where the HSE is the regulatory authority for Great Britain.
+The Environment Agencies also enforce the High Activity Sealed Radioactive Sources and Orphan Sources Regulations 2005 (HASS) with the exception of high activity sealed radioactive sources that are kept, used, accumulated and disposed of on nuclear licensed sites, where the HSE is the regulatory authority for Great Britain.

-The HASS Regulations do not affect a user’s requirement to comply with the IRR99, despite some of the requirements of the HASS Directive duplicating to some extent requirements of the IRR99.
-Users must comply with both sets of legislation and HSE and the Environment Agencies will work closely to ensure a consistent and comprehensive regulatory approach.
+The HASS Regulations do not affect a user’s requirement to comply with IRR17, despite some of the requirements of the HASS Directive duplicating to some extent requirements of the IRR17.
+Users must comply with both sets of legislation.
+HSE and the Environment Agencies will work closely to ensure a consistent and comprehensive regulatory approach.

-Article 8(1) of the HASS Directive (appropriate training of, and adequate information to be given to, employees and other persons concerning ionising radiation), as stated by regulation 19 of the HASS Regulations, is implemented by regulation 14 of the IRR99 and regulation 14 of the Ionising Radiations Regulations (Northern Ireland) 2000 (IRR(NI)2000).
-This means that in relation to HASS, the appropriate training and adequate information (which must be repeated at regular intervals and documented) required by IRR99 /IRR (NI) 2000 shall include:
+Article 8(1) of the HASS Directive (appropriate training of, and adequate information to be given to, employees and other persons concerning ionising radiation), as stated by regulation 19 of the HASS Regulations, is implemented by regulation 15 of the IRR17 and regulation 15 of the Ionising Radiations Regulations (Northern Ireland) 2017 (IRR(NI)2017).
+This means that in relation to HASS, the appropriate training and adequate information (which must be repeated at regular intervals and documented) required by IRR17/IRR (NI) 2017 shall include:

-The Department of Health take the lead on The Ionising Radiations (Medical Exposure) Regulations 2000.
+The Department of Health take the lead on the Ionising Radiations (Medical Exposure) Regulations 2018.